hcnoh/rl-collection-pytorch/README.md

 ## Recent Works
 - The CUDA usage is provided now.
-- Modified an error in GAE and PPO.
+- Modified some errors in GAE and PPO.

 ## Future Works
 - Find the errors of the Actor-Critic